poshan0126/CSP-571-Data-Preparation-and-Analysis-Project-Analyzing-Divvy-Bike-Usage-Patterns-in-Chicago-/README.md

 - **Member vs Casual Riders**: Analyzed ride types for each month, seasons, and time of day.
 - **Station Analysis**: Plotted the distribution of starting and ending stations.
+## Clustering

+- **Member vs Casual Riders**: Analyzed ride types for each month, seasons, and time of day.
+- **Station Analysis**: Plotted the distribution of starting and ending stations.

 ## Requirements